Mellanox/libvma/README.txt

 Default value is 3000

 VMA_TX_WRE_BATCHING
-Number of Tx Work Request Elements until requesting a completion signal.
+The number of Tx Work Request Elements used until a completion signal is requested.
-This allows better control the jitter encountered from the Tx CQE handling.
-Higher batching value means high PPS and lower avarge latency.
-Lower batching value means lower latency std-dev.
+Tuning this parameter allows a better control of the jitter encountered from the Tx CQE handling.
+Setting a high batching value results in high PPS and lower avarge latency.
+Setting a low batching value results in lower latency std-dev.
 Value range is 1-64
 Default value is 64